CLC3-GitFlow/CLC3-GitFlow/Usecases/Usecase2.md

 .. and **YOUR DOCKERHUB PASSWORD** in the Value field

 ## How to start the workflow
 Create a Pull-Request with changes to merge into the master branch.
 After merging the Pull-Request into master the workflow will start automatically and you can see the result on www.hub.docker.com/repository/docker/YOUR_DOCKERHUB_USER/app/tags.
+Also a tag will be created and the tag version of it will be used for the version on dockerhub.
+This can help to see exactly whitch version on dockerhub is witch version on github.